 What are other taxes on business?

-Tax on Dividends is exempt, so is Capital Gains Tax.
-There’s a Goods and Services Tax (GST) on supplies made in Singapore but your company only has to register for it if your turnover grows over S$1,000,000.
+Singapore declared dividends are not taxable, neither are capital gains.
+There’s a Goods and Services Tax (GST) on supplies made in Singapore but your company only has to register for it if your turnover grows over S$1,000,000 (₹5,26,00,000).
 As a GST-registered company, you have to charge GST on your supply.
 The upside is you can claim GST suffered on your purchases.
 If you mainly export your goods abroad, you may apply for an exemption from GST registration.

 |Capital Gains Tax||0%||15–2-%|